504966078/cafe/README.md

  When purchased items include any hot food apply a service charge of 20% to the total bill with a maximum £20 service charge

+How to use:
+Install maven
+Run mvn test